tucktown/observe_image_pull/README.md

 **IMPORTANT**: You must be VPN'ed in to Prod fin order to download images.

 Windows Users
-Open PowerShell and navigate to the project directory:
+Open PowerShell using **Run as Administrator** and navigate to the project directory:

 powershell

 cd C:\path\to\observe_image_pull (update this to the folder where you stored the repository)

+Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process

 Run the setup script: